 5. A nap can fix just about anything.

 Sometimes those toddler tantrums were about expressing your own strong will and sometimes they were just about being a grumpus.
 More than once, the difference between that child who fell asleep screaming and the child who woke laughing made me wonder if someone had switched babies while my back was turned.
-One of my favorite “Michaela quotes” came after you woke from a short nap in the car: “Got my happy pants back on.
+One of my favorite “daughter-isms” came after you woke from a short nap in the car: “Got my happy pants back on.
 I love it when you can change clothes in your sleep!”

 6. A strong willed child is a challenge and a blessing.